consentfactory/commitconfirm-com/content/posts/dot1x-juniper-ise-issue/index.md

  !
 MAB in this case, if the first one fails authentication event fail action next-method

  !
-Allows mulitiple supplicants to auth from the same port authentication host-mode multi-auth
+Allows multiple supplicants to auth from the same port authentication host-mode multi-auth

  !
 This sets the authentication order, and is crucial in